 For more information visit Museum's Website

-Trees planted in 2013 to honor founders of The Ida B. Wells Memorial Foundation.
+Trees planted in 2013 to honor three of the founders of The Ida B. Wells Memorial Foundation.

 They are grandchildren of Ida B. Wells.

 Benjamin C. Duster, III - Attorney - (1927 - 2011)